larpchronicles/rules/rules-topics/12_production-skills.md

 ## Raw Materials
 >Production materials are tiered I-V. Characters with a gathering skill will be rewarded one tier of raw material for each rank of gathering skill that they possess, per day of the event.
 Characters using the gathering tools from Tinkering will receive an additional raw material tier for each skill rank in gathering that they possess.
 Additional raw materials can be bargained for  from NPCs, other players, or by found in-game by requesting a mod.
 >
->Prior to an event starting, you can spend your raw materials, along with any raw material tags that you have, to craft in-game items.
+>Prior to an event starting, a character can spend their raw materials, along with any raw material tags that they have, to craft in-game items.
 To do so, please submit a Production Request to plot at `plot@larpchronicles.com` by the Sunday prior to the next event.
 >
->During check-in, logistics will give you tags for any unspent raw materials as well as tags for the items that you produced.
-When you get your raw material tags, you can request to get them in any tier, as long as the total tiers are equal to the unspent tiers that you have left.
+>During check-in, logistics will give the player tags for any unspent raw materials as well as tags for the items that they produced.
+When they get their raw material tags, they can request to get them in any tier, as long as the total tiers are equal to the unspent tiers that they have left.

 ## Producing Items
 >Production items are tiered from I-X (1-10).
 It takes as many raw materials tiers to make a single item equal to the production item's tier.
 But wait!
 Production items are tiered I-X and raw materials are only tiered I-V, and then X; how do I get VI-IX raw materials?
-The answer to that is to combine the I-V raw materials to equal the tier of the production item that you are making.
+The answer to that is to combine the I-V raw materials to equal the tier of the production item that the character is making.
 >
 >Examples:
 >